getodk/docs/shared-src/docs-tech-guide.rst

 Work on the Docs
 ~~~~~~~~~~~~~~~~~~~

-Write and edit files in your favorite editor.
+Write and edit files in your favorite code editor.

 .. note::

-  To work on ODK Docs,
-  you need to work in a code editor.
+  You need to use a code editor to work on ODK docs.

   If you've never used a code editor before,
   you should know that they are a little different
-  than other writing environments
+  from other writing environments
   like MS Word or your email editor.

   People have strong opinions about code editors,
-  and nearly everyone who uses them regularly has a favorite.
+  and almost everyone has a favorite.

   If you're new to using an editor,
   you might want to try `Atom`_ or `Sublime`_,